 - Need support for travel to medical treatments

-- Are in active treatment and need financial support for items like childcare, groceries, medicine, etc., while in active treatment
+- Are in active treatment and need financial support for items like childcare, groceries, or medicine.

 A committee of SJMC representatives meets to review applications monthly and disburse funds at the end of each month.
 If you would like to apply for support please complete on of the applications below.